-Two of the most well-known options are Betterment and Personal Capital.
-Both incorporate robo-advising features into their services, but they have different target markets.
+Two of the most well-known robo advisors are Betterment and Personal Capital.
+While both incorporate robo-advising features into their services, they have different target markets.

 In this article, we’ll compare and contrast the platforms to help you determine which is better for your investing goals.

 This article looks at Personal Capital’s wealth management service, which has a $100,000 account minimum.
-The company also offers a free suite of personal finance tools (including a budget tracker, a mutual fund fee analyzer, and a retirement calculator) that are available to all users.
+The company also offers a free suite of personal finance tools (including a popular portfolio tracking app, budget tracker, a mutual fund fee analyzer, and a retirement calculator) that are available to all users.
 You can learn more about how those tools work in our Personal Capital review.

 About the Companies